 Taos Volcanic Field

-The Taos volcanic field is the largest volcanic field within the Rio Grande rift.
-It is petrologically and volcanologically diverse, including compositions from tholeiite to rhyolite, and vent morphologies from cinder cones to steep-sided domical volcanoes.
-The field covers over 7,000 km2 and shares the broad valley floor with the Rio Grande which cuts through extensive sheets of thick lavas, the Serviellta basalts, to form the Rio Grande Gorge.
-It is bounded on the east side by the Sangre de Cristo Mountains and on the west by the Tusas Mountains.
-On the north it terminates near the Colorado border and on the south squeezes into the narrow constriction between the Taos basin and the Espanola basin.
+The Taos Volcanic Field is the largest volcanic field within the Rio Grande rift.
+It is diverse, both petrologically (rock type) and volcanologically (volcanic edifice), including rock compositions from tholeiite to rhyolite and vent morphologies (volcano type) ranging from cinder cones to steep-sided domical volcanoes to shield volcanoes.
+The field covers over 7,000 km2 and has formed the broad valley floor by filling the rift basin with volcanic lava flows.
+The Rio Grande cuts through the extensive sheets of thick lavas, the Servilleta basalts, to form the Rio Grande Gorge.
+The rift basin (and the field within it) are bounded on the east side by the Sangre de Cristo Mountains and on the west by the Tusas Mountains.
+On the north the field extends to near the Colorado border and on the south it ends within the narrow constriction between the Taos basin and the Espanola basin.

-Aerial oblique view northwest across the southern part of the Rio Grande Gorge towards Cerro Montoso, Cerro de la Olla, and San Antonio volcanoes.
+Aerial oblique view northwest across the southern part of the Rio Grande Gorge toward Cerro Montoso, Cerro de la Olla, and San Antonio volcanoes.
 Photo, L. Crumpler

 Areial oblique view of Ute Mountain volcano.
-View is directed to the northwest.
+View is toward the northwest.
 Photo L. Crumpler

-Cerro de la Olla, an elongate andesitic shield volcano in the central Toas Plateau volcanic field.
+Cerro de la Olla, an elongate andesitic shield volcano in the central Taos Plateau Volcanic Field.
 This view is toward the east from Highway 285 just north of Tres Piedras.
 The Sangre de Cristo range at Taos lies in the distance.
 Photo L. Crumpler

 Photo L. Crumpler